Before switching from a RDMS such as Oracle or SQL Server to MongoDB, one should be familiar with some key concepts of the NoSQL DataBase.

 - A document is a like a row

-- A column is a like a field
+- Afield is a like a column

 That said we can take a look at the key concepts of MongoDB.

 The fields of a document can be changed at anytime.
 Documents of a collection may have different fields or even different data types for the same field.

 Atomicity of write operations